webbalaka/WRO_SCiUS_MSU/README.md

 3. **count** is the number of laps that the wheel has been broken.
 Here we start at 0.
 4. **CWorCWW** (Clockwise or Counter Clockwise) determines whether In this game, we will have to walk clockwise or counterclockwise.
 Default = 0, clockwise = 1 and counterclockwise = 2.
 5. **FTurn** is a Treshol level that will determine the direction of the car when passing the orange line.
 Here we will use 26 degrees.
 6. **STurn** is a Treshol level that will determine the direction of the car when passing the blue line.
 Here we will use 90 degrees.

-Community Verified icon